OmersGitHup/TestAutomationforTechcareerProject/README.md

 # Test Automation Project

-This project is developed to perform automated testing of the [beymen.com](https://beymen.com) website.
+This project is developed as an assignment for Techcareer, specifically for testing the [beymen.com](https://beymen.com) website.
 JUnit and Selenium are used for test automation, and test results are visualized using Allure Report.
+The project is supervised by Can Şeker.

 ## Table of Contents